 Soy sauce has natural MSG; some producers may add additional MSG to boost the flavor.
-But the natural soy sauce MSG content is very small and similar to many other foods such as salad dressing, mayonnaise, ketchup, barbeque sauce, and mustard.
+But the natural soy sauce MSG content is minimal and similar to many other foods such as salad dressing, mayonnaise, ketchup, barbeque sauce, and mustard.

 The organic or natural soy sauce would not have any added MSG, but trace amounts of MSG are found due to how soy sauce is fermented and made.
 Soy sauce is not alone with naturally occurring MSG.
 Parmesan cheese, tomatoes, oysters, mussels, seaweed, and many other foods also have trace amounts of naturally occurring MSG.

-MSG is also commonly found in canned foods, fast foods, and processed foods.
-Most people are eating some MSG in their foods and do not even know it.
+MSG is also commonly found in canned, fast, and processed foods.
+Most people eat MSG in their foods and do not even know it.

 How Is Soy Sauce Made?

-Traditional soy sauce is made by soaking soybeans in water and then roasting and crushing the wheat.
-A cultured mold aspergillus is then added to the mixture, and the soybean and wheat mixture is left for two or three days to develop and allow the mold to grow.
+Traditional soy sauce is soaking soybeans in water and then roasting and crushing the wheat.
+A cultured mold aspergillus is added to the mixture, and the soybean and wheat mixture is left for two or three days to develop and allow the mold to grow.

-Water and salt will be added, and the entire mixture will be placed in a large fermenting tank for at least five to eight months or longer.
+Water and salt will be added, and the entire mixture will be placed in a large fermenting tank for at least five to eight months.
 Some organic and traditional soy sauce manufacturers may put the soy sauce in a wooden barrel and allow it to sit for two years or over two summers.